 Definition of the NLSCY Population The NLSCY survey population consists of two sample groups.
-They are the: Iongitudinal sample, and cross-sectional sample.
+They are the: &gt; longitudinal sample, and &gt; cross-sectional sample.
 Longitudinal Sample The longitudinal sample consists of different cohorts.
 The first cohort consists of the children who were sampled in Cycle 1 at age 0 -11; these children will be followed until they are 25 years of age.
 The second cohort consists of children who were sampled in Cycle 2 at age 0 - 1; these children will be followed until they are 5 years of age.
 The third cohort consists of children who were sampled in Cycle 3 at age 0 - 1; these children will be followed until they are 7 years of age (possibly 9 years of age).
 The longitudinal sample is also used for cross-sectional purposes to cover specific age groups.
 Cross- sectional Sample From the Cycle 3 file, we can produce cross-sectional estimates for ages 0-15 years.
 A large sample of 5 year olds was included in Cycle 3 to allow for reliable provincial estimates of this age group.

 Non- response and missing information With each cycle there are respondents for which we are unable to collect information.
 Based on interviewer notes from previous cycles we determine hard-core non-respondents, exclude them from the sample and do not attempt to trace them.
 In most longitudinal surveys, only respondents to the first cohort are followed and interviewed.
-However, a number of surveys including the NLSCY try to re-contact people from the initial cohort, even if they In Cycle 3 and Cycle 4, an attempt was made to re-interview people who responded to Cycle 1 but not Cycle 2 or 3.
+However, a number of surveys including the NLSCY try to re-contact people from the initial cohort, even if they missed one or more waves of interview.
+In Cycle 3, an attempt was made to re-interview people who responded to Cycle 1 but not Cycle 2.
 Cycle 1 In Cycle 1, 22,831 children were interviewed.
 After sub-sampling, 16,903 respondents to Cycle 1 form the longitudinal cohort that will be followed until these respondents reach the age of 25.
 Close to 5,000 children used in the sample for Cycle 1 were selected from the National Population Health Survey (NPHS).
 That sample (5000 children) was given back to the NPHS.
 These 5000 children will remain part of NPHS and will not be followed and interviewed by NLSCY.
-Cycle 2 Due to costs and response burden the sample for Cycle 2 was reduced.
+Cycle 2 - First Cohort Due to costs and response burden the sample for Cycle 2 was reduced.
 To try and decrease response burden for families that had more than 2 selected children, a sub-sample from Cycle 1 was taken to keep only two children per household for the Cycle 2 interviews.
-Why use these children for Cycle 2 - Longitudinal The siblings selected for Cycle 2 were part of a responding longitudinal household; this was an inexpensive way of adding children to the sample.
+Cycle 2 - New Cohort A new cohort of 0-1 year olds was selected in cycle 2.
+The sample came from two sources - existing households in the first cohort and new LFS households.
+Selecting new siblings from a responding longitudinal household was an inexpensive way of adding children to the sample.
 It also allowed us to continue the comparisons of children within a family versus between families.
-These children are not considered longitudinal respondents (even though they live with a longitudinal family) because they were not eligible in Cycle 1.
+These children are part of the second cohort, not the original longitudinal cohort.
 The new sample of children from the Labour Force Survey was included to ensure an unbiased sample in Cycle 2.